MIKE BEGG

 Ready to Talk About a Deal?

 If you're a seller with a business in the $500K-$5M EBITDA range and want to talk directly, visit /sell-your-business.
 I buy direct, which means no broker fees on your side and faster, more flexible deal structures.
+From the other side of the table, this is how sellers prepare before reaching out to buyers and what it does to the price.

 If you want to understand what your business is actually worth before you have any conversations, start with how to value an e-commerce business in 2026.
 Real multiples, real math, no theory.